siemens/snap-to-bucket/README.md

 throughput).

 The script can also compress the tar with gzip.
 Use the `--gzip` option.

+The default storage class used for S3 objects will be STANDARD.
+To use other classes like STANDARD_IA or even GLACIER, use `--storage-class` option.

 If you want to delete the snapshot once they are transferred, use `-d\--delete` option.
 Use this option with caution as this step cannot be undone.